AqeelMirza/Cats-App/README.md

 - Display a list of cats with their names and descriptions.
 - Implement MVVM architecture for a clean and maintainable codebase.
 - Use HILT (Hilt is the new Dagger) for Dependency Injection.
-- Manage dependencies using Gradle catelogs.
+- Manage dependencies using Gradle catalogs.
 - Utilize Jetpack Compose for building a modern and responsive UI.
 - Load cat images asynchronously using the Coil image loading library.
 - Includes unit tests for ViewModel and Repository classes.